Khosrow I: Lazic War

 In spring 541, Khosrow brought his army north to Lazica on request of the Lazic king Gubazes II to repel the Byzantines from his territory.
 The fortress of Petra was afterwards captured by Khosrow's forces, and a protectorate was established over the country.
 At the same time, Belisarius arrived in Mesopotamia and began besieging the city of Nisibis.
 Although Belisarius had greatly outnumbered the city garrison, the city was too well fortified and he was forced to ravage the country around the Nisibis, subsequently getting recalled back west.
 After successful campaigns in Armenia, Khosrow was encouraged once again to attack Syria.
 Khosrow turned south towards Edessa and besieged the city.
 Edessa was now a much more important city than Antioch was, and the garrison which occupied the city was able to resist the siege.
 The Iranians were forced to retreat from Edessa, but were able to forge a five-year truce with the Byzantine Empire in 545.
+During the negotiations for the peace treaty, Khosrow requested both financial compensation and that the Roman physician Tribunus be sent to live with him for a year.
+Justinian agreed to both demands.
 Three years into the five-year truce (548), rebellion against Sasanian control broke out in Lazica.
 In response, a Byzantine army was sent to support the people of Lazica, effectively ending the established truce and thus continuing the Lazic Wars.

 Sometime later, Khosrow, who was keen to wrest Dara from Byzantine control, and would do so even if he risked to break the truce they had made regarding Mesopotamia, tried to capture it by tricking them; he sent one of highest officials, Izadgushasp, as a diplomat to Constantinople, but in reality the latter would stop by Dara, and with the aid of his large crew, he would seize the city.
 However, this plan was prevented by a former adviser of Belisarius named George, who demanded that if Izadgushasp should enter the city he should have only twenty members of his crew with him.
 Izadgushasp then left the city and continued his journey to Constantinople, where he was amicably welcomed by Justinian, who gave him some gifts.

 In 549 the previous truce between Justinian and Khosrow was disregarded and full war broke out once again between Iranians and Romans.
 The last major decisive battle of the Lazic wars came in 556 when Byzantine general Martin defeated a massive Sasanian force led by an Iranian nakhvaegan (field marshal).
 Negotiations between Khosrow and Justinian opened in 556, leading to the Fifty-Year Peace Treaty in 562 in which Iranians would leave Lazica in return for an annual payment of gold.

 According to ancient historian Menander Protector, a minor official in Justinian's court, there were 12 points to the treaty, stated in the following passage: